-On March 25, 1999, the Company completed its acquisition of AB Asesores, the largest independent financial services firm in Spain.
+During the second quarter of fiscal 1999, the Company completed its acquisition of AB Asesores, the largest independent financial services firm in Spain.
 AB Asesores has strategic positions in personal investment, asset management, institutional research and brokerage, and investment banking.
-Through its 250 financial advisors, it offers its individual investors proprietary mutual funds and other financial products.
+Through its approximately 250 financial advisors, it offers its individual investors proprietary mutual funds and other financial products.
 At the end of 1998, it had approximately \$4.4 billion of mutual fund assets under management.
 This acquisition reflects the Company's strategic initiative to build an international Securities and Asset Management business to serve the needs of individual investors.
+The Company's fiscal 1999 results include the operations of AB Asesores since March 25, 1999, the date of acquisition.

 The remainder of Results of Operations is presented on a business segment basis.
-Substantially all of the operating revenues and operating expenses of the Company can be directly attributable to its two business segments: Securities and Asset Management and Credit and Transaction Services.
+Substantially all of the operating revenues and operating expenses of the Company can be directly attributable to its two business segments: Securities and Asset Management and Credit Services.
 Certain reclassifications have been made to prior period amounts to conform to the current year's presentation.